umacabal/umaring/README.md

 ## How to join
 1. Add your website to the members.toml and submit a pull request.
 2. Once accepted make sure to add the webring to your website in some way.
+3. The webring will scan your website every ~30 minutes to check for the webring.
+We do this to avoid having broken links in the chain.
+If you believe your site is setup properly but is not showing up in the webring make an issue.

 ### Using our script
 Add the following script to your website: